 Check the hair color.
 Gorillas have brown hair, while the hair of chimpanzees is black and that of orangutans is reddish-brown.

 Look at the head and face of an ape.
 Gorillas have large heads with small ears and eyes.
-Their foreheads bulge outward, and they have a crest of hair (called the sagital crest).
+Their foreheads bulge outward and they have a crest of hair (called the sagital crest).
 Their canines (pointed teeth) are large.
 Chimpanzees have large ears and a protruding shout below a prominent brow ridge.
 Orangutans have prominent mouths and distinctive cheek flaps.

 Another difference to look for is that gorillas are not good climbers and live on the ground.
-Chimpanzees climb well, and orangutans are arboreal, spending most of their lives scampering high above the forest floor.
+Chimpanzees do climb well, and orangutans are arboreal, spending most of their lives scampering high above the forest floor.

-Consider their diet.
+One more way to tell the difference between apes and gorillas is by their diet.
 Chimpanzees and orangutans are omnivores and supplement the fruits and other plants they eat with small animals they catch.
 Gorillas are herbivores.
 Although they will occasionally eat insects, they are not meat eaters.